manvibharat/manvibharat.github.io/_pages/about.md

 Currently I am working at TCS Research and my research is in the area of Game theory and Auctions.

 More specifically, my research interests lies in the intersection of multi-agent system and game theory.
 Recent success of MARL algorithms in MAS has fascinated me about using game theoretical modelling in MARL algorithms.
 I feel, my current research of finding Nash Equilibria in abstract games might help in reasoning the MARL solutions.
-My current research lead to following papers on finding the Nash Equilibria in Periodic Double Auctions.
+My current research lead to following papers on finding Nash Equilibria in Periodic Double Auctions.

 - [A Nash Equilibrium Solution for Periodic Double Auctions](https://manvibharat.github.io/publication/CDC2023)